n8ta/Learning-Rebound/Lesson5.md

 ```python
 plt.axis('equal')
 ```
-to every plot before displaying it.
+to every plot that has positions on the and x y axes, on time vs anything plots this is not necessary.

 [Continue to Lesson 6](https://github.com/UncleIroh/Learning-Rebound/blob/master/Lesson6.md)